tartaruszen/ANETS/README.md

     \ /
      4
 ```
-- The graph.txt file is:
+- The links.txt file is:
 ```
 Source	Target
 1	2